Eucharideae

 Eucharideae is a tribe of plants within the family Amaryllidaceae.
 It was augmented in 2000 by Meerow et al. following a molecular phylogenetic study that revealed that many elements of the tribe Stenomesseae segregated with it, rather than separately, and were subsequently submerged in it (although there was an initial proposal to rename this clade Stenomesseae).
+Further revisions were made in 2020, when three genera were merged.
 It forms one of the tribes of the Andean subclade of the American clade of the subfamily.